robertdavidgraham/masscan/doc/masscan.8.markdown

 **masscan** is an Internet-scale port scanner, useful for large scale surveys of the Internet, or of internal networks.
-While the default transmit rate is only 100 packets/second, it can optional go as fast as 25 million packets/second, a rate sufficient to scan the Internet in 3 minutes for one port.
+While the default transmit rate is only 100 packets/second, it can optionally go as fast as 25 million packets/second, a rate sufficient to scan the Internet in 3 minutes for one port.